 - At least 60 minutes of free play activity

 - No more than one hour of sedentary, or non-moving time at a time (sleeping, of course, not included in this)

-If you’re concerned that Baby isn’t getting enough activity in the day, there are a few ways to mix a little extra activity into his routine.
+If you’re concerned that Baby isn’t getting enough activity in the day, there are a few ways to mix a little extra activity into their routine.